zhenkewu/CFRL/JOSS/paper.md

 some pre-specified benefit in an environment across multiple or even infinite time steps.
 It has been widely applied to fields such as healthcare, banking, and autonomous driving.
-Despite their usefulness, the decisions made by RL algorithms might exhibit systematic bias.
+Despite their usefulness, the decisions made by RL algorithms might exhibit systematic bias due to bias in the training data.
 For example, when using a RL algorithm to assign treatment to patients over time, the algorithm might consistently assign treatment resources to patients of some races at the expense of patients of other races.